Tejasvini-malviya/Prisma_ORM/README.md

 # Prisma ORM with Express

-A CRUD API built with Express.js and Prisma ORM demonstrating database relationships with Users, Posts, and Comments.
+A CRUD API built with Express.js and Prisma ORM demonstrating database relationships with Users, Posts.

 ## Setup